causalClaims/causalClaims/index.md

 ## Task description:

-SemEval-2023 task08 consists of two two sub-tasks.
+SemEval-2023 task 8 consists of two two sub-tasks.
 Subtask 1 focuses on the identification of causal claims in a provided multi (or single) sentence text snippet and subtask 2 focuses on the extraction of the PIO frame related to identified causal claim in the provided text snippet.
 More details on each subtask are provided below.

 ### Subtask 1: Causal claim identification: